maciosz/HERON/README.md

 Level of logging: c (critical), e (error), w (warning), i (info) or d (debug).
  Defaults to i.

-##### --dont-save
+##### --dont-save-peaks

 Should the state with highest mean be saved as peaks?
  By default it will.
 If you specify this, it won't.

 ##### --save-all-states

-Should all states be saved?
+Should all the states be saved?
- If you specify this and not `--dont-save`, the peak state would be saved twice.
+ If you specify this and not `--dont-save-peaks`, the peak state would be saved twice.

 ##### --debug

-If you want I can save all intermediate results: estimates of parameters in every iteration, posterior probabilities etc.
+If you want I can save all the intermediate results: estimates of parameters in every iteration, posterior probabilities etc.
  Warning: it will (probably) be a lot of large files.
  Decide wisely.